THE CONFERENCE

 And depending on how healthy — or unhealthy — that voice becomes…

-it can slowly steer the course of our lives.
+It can slowly steer the course of our lives.

 Because the voice we listen to most often doesn’t appear out of nowhere.

-The people who raised us.
+By the people who raised us.

-The environments we grew up in.
+By the environments we grew up in.

-The expectations placed upon us.
+By the expectations placed upon us.

 All the things we were measured by long before we even understood what measurement meant.